 - Sweet, salty, totally satisfying

 - Freeze easily

 As much as I love granola bars, I can’t always justify buying them at the store.
 Obviously store-bought is the more convenient choice, but these are so simple that I end up throwing 1-2 batches together at a time.
 You also have complete control over what you’re putting in them.
-The ingredient list is pretty small and forgiving; you can make substitutions based on what you have.
+Like my healthy berry streusel bars, the ingredient list here is pretty small– and you can make substitutions based on what you have.